Sugars are a type of ‘fermentable carbohydrate’ - this also includes some starches.Read More

 Food and drink provides our bodies with energy in the form of calories.
 If we consistently consume more ‘energy’ or calories than our bodies use, then this can lead to an accumulation of excess body fat.
 This can then result in weight gain.

-Just like protein, starch and fat, sugar is a source of calories in the diet and excess calories from any ingredient or product can lead to being overweight.
+Just like protein, starch and fat, sugar is a source of calories in the diet and excess calories from any ingredient or product can lead to weight gain.
 However the suggestion that sugar alone is responsible for the rise in obesity rates in the UK is too simplistic.
-It also is not supported by Government statistics which show a reduction of around 18% per capita in consumption of total sugars in the UK since 2001 (10).
+It also is not supported by Government statistics which show a reduction of around 18% per capita in consumption of total sugars in the UK since 2001 (51).

 The best way to maintain a healthy weight is to eat a healthy balanced diet and to exercise on a regular basis.
 Your doctor can advise you on the best diet for your individual needs.